nuxtlabs/nuxt-component-meta/README.md

 ## Development

 1. Clone this repository
-2. Install dependencies using `yarn install`
+2. Install dependencies using `pnpm install`
-3. Start dev server using `yarn dev`
+3. Start dev server using `pnpm dev`